 After their academic year of mentorship, mentees have continued to keep in touch with mentors (their own and others in the program).
 They have all secured internships in different industries, gone on Maymesters, became Gateway Scholars, and conducted research.
 The possibilities are endless!

 The program requires a commitment of one school year (September – April).
-Throughout each semester, we will hold once-a-month workshops that all mentees and mentors are required to participate.
+Throughout each semester, we will hold once-a-month workshops that all mentees and mentors are required to participate in.
 These events will focus on career exploration and development and allow an opportunity for all program participants to network and interact as a group.

 As a reminder, use your best judgment when engaging with alumni.
 Review our Non-Discrimination and Sexual Harassment Guidelines for policies on how to interact with alumni while developing a mentoring relationship.
 If an interaction is inappropriate or unprofessional, please notify us.
 We expect appropriate and professional engagement at all times.

 - Maintain good academic standing.

 - Be currently enrolled in an undergraduate degree program at USC.

 - Have completed one full semester of classes at USC, with the exception of first-semester transfer students.

 - Enrolled in undergraduate classes for both fall and spring semesters (December graduates are ineligible).

 Students are selected through an application process.
 Selected mentees will be notified via email in early to late September.
 Spots are limited and if not matched, you are encouraged to utilize the Trojan Network to build connections and network with fellow Trojans!
 There is no minimum GPA requirement.